Home

 Audiologist

 Stefan Fosco Au.D., is a graduate of Ithaca College where he received his master’s of science in 2000.
 He obtained his Doctorate in Audiology from Salus University in 2009.
-He began his career in the capital district at a rehabilitation hospital in Schenectady, New York.

 Our Locations